-https://www.academia.edu/84648587/The_Two_Witnesses_in_the_Book_of_Revelation a liturgy that corresponds to the service on the Day of Atonement in the Second Temple.
-Among the general implications of this 'theological' approach are three principles which can help to guide further interpretation of the text: 1) the basically linear progression of the vision narrative; 2) the yet-to-be-fulfilled, eschatological prophecy of the main part of the book, from chapter 8 to the end; 3) the 'inaugurated millennial' (often called the 'amillennial') interpretation of the thousand year reign of Christ described in Rev 20,4-6.64 Adoption of these three principles would help to bring about greater consensus among scholars involved in interpreting this challenging text and when applied to the main part of the text, this 'theological' approach yields further insights into its central message, as outlined in the final part of this paper.
+The way out of this interpretive impasse is to identify within the text a temporal framework which can indicate the way the visions relate to each other and to the events they portray.
+With the help of the tractates Tamid and Yoma in the Mishnah, this temporal framework can be identified as the progress of a liturgy that takes place in the Sanctuary surrounding the throne of God in heaven: a liturgy that corresponds to the service on the Day of Atonement in the second temple.
+Among the general implications of this 'theological' approach are three principles which can help to guide further interpretation of the text: 1) the basically linear progression of the vision narrative; 2) the yet-to-be-fulfilled, eschatological prophecy of the main part of the book, from chapter 8 to the end; 3) the 'inaugurated millennial' (often called the 'amillennial') interpretation of the thousand year reign of Christ described in Rev 20,4-6.
+Adoption of these three principles would help to bring about greater consensus among scholars involved in interpreting this challenging text and when applied to the main part of the text, this 'theological' approach yields further insights into its central message, as outlined in the final part of this paper.

-John Ben-Daniel Jerusalem Lent 2017, revised Lent 2023
+John Ben-Daniel Jerusalem Lent 2017

-64 The term 'amillennial' is slightly misleading in that it implies that advocates of this approach do not believe in the millennium.
-They do indeed believe in the millennium, but not as a specific period of time in the future, as premillienialists do.
+&lt;sup>49 The term 'amillennial' is slightly misleading in that it implies that advocates of this approach do not believe in the millennium.
+They do indeed believe in the millennium, but not as a specific period of time in the future, as premilliennists do.
 As a more accurate term for 'amillennialism', G.K Beale has proposed 'inaugurated millennialism' (G.K.
 Beale, John's Use of the Old Testament in Revelation, JSNTSup 166, Sheffield: Academic, 1998; 356-57).